Club Directory

 Stirling Panthers

-The 1989 season saw the Second Division re-titled the Premier League, even though it wasn't the "Premier" competition in the state, as it was still one division behind the Super League.
-The Third Division and Fourth Division kept their names, however this was changed in 1990 when the two lower leagues merged to form the "First Division" which was really the "third" strongest league behind the Super and Premier Leagues.
+In 1989, the Second Division was re-titled the Premier League, even though it wasn't actually the premier competition in the state, as it still sat one level below the Super League.
+The Third and Fourth Divisions kept their names until 1990, when they merged to form the First Division, which was effectively the third tier behind the Super and Premier Leagues.

 Professional Divisonal Names since 1960